-I had forgotten because some time ago already, I have made a decision that junk food would be out of my menu.
-Except on rare occasions such as weddings, birthday, and other very special events (like having ice cream with three of the loveliest British kids I know).
-The treat truly was watching them play and listening to their stories, but back to my muffin.
+Some time ago already, I have made a decision that junk food would be out of my menu.
+Except on rare occasions such as weddings, birthday, and other very special events-like having ice cream with three of the loveliest British kids I know.

 It was not part of the plan.
 I felt guilty.
 I planned poorly and was disobeying my own rules!
 For a split second I thought to myself, “Well, I guess that’s it.
 The good eating behavior is out the window for another day!”
 Following that internal monologue, I started beating myself down and rehearsing toxic thoughts.
 All which have no way of helping me, it accomplishes quite the opposite.

-Suddenly, I realized that beating myself down after choosing “wrong” is a habit of mine.
+Suddenly, I realized that beating myself down after choosing “wrong,” or “messing up” is a habit of mine.
 If something happens and I don’t make the best decision, then in my mind, my day and efforts are down the drain.
 I know I’m exaggerating.
-I will get back from whatever it is, and I need to stop the dramatization and self-beating.
+I will get back from whatever it is that is happening, and I need to stop the dramatization and self-beating.

 Does it ever happen to you?
 Do you, like me, get so disappointed in yourself that it throws you off the whole plan you have?
-My muffin story sure seems very trivial and shallow, and it is for many reasons, but if you know me, you know I have struggled in the past with food and nutrition and self-image so my issue runs far deeper than it seems.
+My muffin story sure seems very trivial and shallow, and it is in many ways… But if you know me, you know I have struggled with food addictions and self-image in the past so my issue runs far deeper than it seems.
 Maybe you have a muffin story.
 Maybe you are dealing with a more serious situation.

 One thing for sure, when we mess up, God is not looking down on us saying something like, “What a disappointment.
 How could you?”
 Rather, He looks at us like the loving God He is and says, “Come to me, my child.
 I’ve never asked you to be enough.
 I’ve made you enough through Jesus.
 It is done.
 I am right here.
 Always.
 And I love you.”